'Friends' will 'be there for you' in Netflix streaming deal

-LOS ANGELES, Oct 15 (Reuters) - “Friends” may have wrapped up ten years ago, but Ross, Chandler, Monica, Rachel, Phoebe and Joey will appear on Netflix beginning in January, Warner Bros.
-TV and the online Internet-streaming service said on Wednesday.

-All 236 episodes of the popular NBC 10-season series, one of the most-watched U.S. shows of all time, will be available for streaming on the subscription service beginning Jan.
+All 236 episodes of the popular NBC 10-season series, one of the most-watched U.S. shows of all time, will be available for streaming in the United States and Canada on the subscription service beginning Jan.
 1, 2015.

 The show launched the careers of actors Jennifer Aniston, Courteney Cox, Matt LeBlanc, Matthew Perry, David Schwimmer and Lisa Kudrow, and made them household names.